wesleywardlaw/cheese-mvc-react/walkthrough/2-categories-view.md

 # The Views

-We will now move to the next level - our (Parent) View components.
+We will now move to the next level - our (Parent) View components and their constituents.
 We have four choices of View components to begin with.
 Let's consider the dependencies that each have on one another:

 - Home View
   - no dependencies